Japan female mayor battles men-only sumo rule - Journal du Cameroun

 But as the women attempted to help the mayor, multiple announcements were made over loudspeakers asking them to leave the ring.

-The rings where sumo is practised, known as sumo dohyo, are seen as sacred places in the native Shinto faith.
+The rings where sumo is practised, known as sumo dohyo, are seen as sacred places.

-Sumo is closely interlinked with Shinto, which considers women to be ritually unclean, meaning they are barred from stepping into the ring.
+Sumo is closely interlinked with the native Shinto faith, which considers women to be ritually unclean, meaning they are barred from stepping into the ring.

-“While emphasising sumo’s prestige and its being the ‘national’ sport, they are ousting women to promote nationalism,” she said.
+“While emphasising sumo’s prestige and its being the ‘national’ sport, they are ousting women to promote nationalism,” she told AFP.

 She has been battling for the right to make a speech from the sumo ring, something her male counterparts have regularly done.